What is Network Analysis?

-- Click on the arrow next to size and you want to match up what is in the picture.
-So column must be set as betweenness centrality and the mapping needs to be discrete mapping to assign each centrality its own size.
+- Click on the arrow next to size.
+Set Column to betweenness centrality and Mapping Type to discrete mapping to assign each centrality its own size.
 You could also choose continuous as your mapping and cytoscape will proportion the sides of the nodes to the best it can.
 Sometimes the leaf nodes (the ones usually with 0 centrality) might be too small.
 In that case discrete is the way to go so you can control the difference in sizes.

-- If you decided to choose discrete mapping, then here is where you will insert the sizes.
+- If you decided to choose discrete mapping, then here is where you will insert the sizes (in the box to the right of each value).
 10 is a good starting spot for the 0s.
 From there try to scale according to the difference in centrality.
 It is needed to know that if the difference is small between two different centralities, it might not be necessary to treat them as a different centrality.
 Completely up to you, just play around with them and see what looks the best for your graph.

-- Make sure you are now on the edges tab because now you will be coloring the edges according to the different interactions
+- Make sure you are on the edges tab.

 Exporting from cytoscape can go two different ways.
-It can export as normal picture file, and the steps are to make sure the entire network is viewable in the window before clicking on these buttons File → Export as Image.
-Now it should be asking you to zoom in, basically how big you want the picture to be.
+First, it can export as a normal picture file.
+If you do this step, then make sure that the entire network is viewable in the window before clicking on these buttons File → Export as Image.
 Cytoscape can also export the network as a webpage File → Export as a webpage and make sure you have the simple viewer for current layout before you select OK on the export popup window.
 What this provides is a zip file that will need to be extracted.
 Once it is extracted, it is your basic html layout and easily embeddable into your webpage.
-What is good about this is it is still interactive after export.
-The only point of caution is zooming.
-IT IS RELATIVE TO YOUR MOUSE.
-So be very careful because it is easy to lose the network.
-Our example is embedded below, and if you want zoom in and out and see what happens.
-Maybe the previous statement will make more sense now that you had a chance to see it live.